muratkilic1978/php-include-exercise/README.md

 # PHP exercise
 In this little PHP exercise, you will learn to use simple PHP commands.
-There are mainly two parts that you need to complete.
+There are mainly two parts that you need to accomplish.
 In **PART 1** you will learn simple PHP commands that you will use later in **PART 2**.
-In **PART 2** you need to download the repository and try solve.
+In **PART 2** you need to download the repository and then try fix PHP problems inside each php-file.

 **PART 1**
 1. Go through the Quick PHP introduction below

 **PART 2**
-2. After completing step 1 - go and download this repository
+1. After completing step 1 in part 1 you will have to download this repository
-3. Next go and open **index.php** file with your editor (vscode or brackets)
+2. Next go and open the **index.php** file with your editor (vscode or brackets)
-4. I've inserted PHP comments with instructions inside each PHP file that you should try to solve
+3. I've inserted PHP comments with instructions inside each PHP file that you should try fix
-5. Repeat **step 4** for all the other PHP files
+4. 4.
+Repeat **step 2 to 3** for all the other PHP files

 ## PART 1 - Quick introduction to PHP